HeikoKramer/python/python_notes.md

 * `pytest`: A powerful and mature testing framework for Python that simplifies the process of writing and running tests, offering advanced features and plugin support.
 * `selenium`: A browser automation library, often used for web testing, that allows you to control a browser programmatically and interact with web pages.
 * `celery`: A distributed task queue library that enables you to distribute the execution of tasks across multiple worker processes or even multiple machines.

+The **Python Package Index (PyPI)** is the primary source for 3rd-party modules.
+PyPI is a repository of software packages developed and shared by the Python community.
+You can browse, search, and install packages from PyPI using package management tools like `pip`.
+Here's the [link to PyPI](https://pypi.org/). <br>